Non-voting members of the United States House of Representatives: Native American treaty-right delegates

 There remain, however, untested questions about the validity of such delegates.
-If tribal citizens are represented in the House by both a voting member and a non-voting delegate, that might be seen as contrary to the principle of “one person, one vote”.
+If tribal citizens are represented in the House by both a voting member and a non-voting delegate, that might be seen as contrary to the principle of "one person, one vote".
 Disagreement on which federally recognized tribes would appoint the relevant delegate could also occur (e.g. the Choctaw delegate might represent only the Choctaw Nation of Oklahoma, say, or also the Mississippi Band of Choctaw Indians; similarly with the Cherokee Nation and the United Keetoowah Band of Cherokee Indians).
 In 2022, the Congressional Research Service published "Legal and Procedural Issues Related to Seating a Cherokee Nation Delegate in the House of Representatives", addressing these concerns and logistical issues.

 On August 25, 2019, the Cherokee Nation formally announced its intention to appoint a delegate, nominating Kimberly Teehee, the tribe's vice president of government relations, as its first delegate.
 According to the process used for other non-voting delegates, the House of Representatives must vote to formally admit Teehee.
 Some congressional leaders have expressed concerns about Teehee being appointed by a tribal government rather than elected by tribal members; Teehee has contended that, since the Cherokee Nation is a sovereign nation, her appointment as a delegate should be viewed analogous to an ambassadorship.
 An ambassadorial view of Native delegates is consistent with prior history of Native envoys to Washington and Maine's state-level tribal delegates.
 Teehee's appointment to the House was not finalized in the 116th Congress and has been reported to have been delayed by the COVID-19 pandemic.
 Teehee remained unseated as of September 2022, when the Cherokee Nation government reiterated their insistence that Congress seat her.

+Proposed representation in the Senate

+Michael San Nicolas, who represented Guam in the House, filed bills proposing for the election of single, nonvoting delegates by Guam, American Samoa, the Northern Mariana Islands, Puerto Rico and U.S. Virgin Islands to the Senate, all for six-year terms.
+The 2022 version of the bill, H. R. 6941, received the endorsement of the Congressional Hispanic Caucus.
+San Nicolas also cosponsored legislation in favor of statehood for the District of Columbia and Puerto Rico.